tldr-pages/tldr/pages/common/gifsicle.md

 `gifsicle -b {{path/to/input.gif}} --optimize=3 --lossy={{100}} --colors={{16}} --dither`

-- Delete the first 10 frames and all frames after #20 from an animation.
-There are editing options to insert, append and replace as well:
+- Delete the first 10 frames and all frames after #20 from an animation:

 `gifsicle -b {{path/to/input.gif}} --delete '#{{0-9}}' '#{{20-}}'`